ricks03/TotalHost/README.md

 There are also standalone utilities (generally named stars*.pl) for resetting a password, viewing race and ship design information, extracting player messages in .X|.M files, creating movies from completed games, and the ability to clean some of the shared data from individual player .M files.
 These are/were developed generally as precursors to functionality added to TotalHost.

 For simplicity, the entire implementation is on a Windows VM running Apache, and ODBC calls to an Access database.
-The entire implementation is in Perl.
+The entire implementation is in Perl (except some Java for the movie-generating code).

 I began this project 20+ years ago as stop-and-start work, and I'm not a programmer.
 The code therefore has different coding styles and methodologies.
 The Stars! community has historically been very closed-source,  primarily due to trying to protect the encryption model and prevent hacking the game.
 This in turn has stifled development of tools and utilities.
 Towards that end, I'm open-sourcing TotalHost, warts and all.